SECURITIES AND EXCHANGE COMMISSION

 •Leasing and property management, which capitalizes on our extensive presence and knowledge of the marketplaces in which we operate;

-•Acquiring properties and employing our local market skills to reposition these assets to create incremental cash flow and capital appreciation;
+•Acquiring properties and employing our local market skills to reposition these assets to create incremental cash flow and value appreciation;

-•Identifying properties well suited for development/redevelopment and maximizing the value of those properties through development/redevelopment or reconfiguration to match current workplace, retail and housing trends;
+•Identifying properties well suited for development/redevelopment in order to maximize the value of those properties through development/redevelopment or reconfiguration to match current workplace, retail and housing trends;

 •Investing in debt and preferred equity positions that generate consistently strong risk-adjusted returns, increase the breadth of our market insight, foster key market relationships and source potential future investment opportunities;